S79 (New York City bus): Stops

+School trippers

+When school is in session, two buses depart New Dorp High School at 2:30pm and run via New Dorp Lane to Hylan Boulevard.
+Four buses also depart Staten Island Technical High School at 2:52pm and run via Clawson Street and Beach Avenue to Hylan Boulevard.
+All trippers operate to Brooklyn.

 History

 The S79 was originally the R103, which ran between St. George Ferry Terminal Ramp "E" and Tottenville.
 In 1975, it was renumbered the S103.
 In September 1980, every other S103 bus was rerouted along Richmond Avenue to terminate at the Staten Island Mall, providing service from Staten Island's South Shore.
 At the same time, every other S102 bus was rerouted to the Mall, providing North Shore service.
 On January 4, 1987, as part of reductions in bus service on seven routes across the city, S103 service was decreased.
 While fewer short-run trips to Hylan Boulevard in Eltingville would operate, more frequent service would be operated on the branch to the Staten Island Mall.
 On April 15, 1990, the S103 was split into two routes; the S78 assumed the Tottenville service, while the S79 assumed the Staten Island Mall service.

 On June 26, 1992, the Metropolitan Transportation Authority (MTA) Board voted to approve a service change to reroute the northern terminal of the route from Saint George Ferry Terminal to 86th Street and Fourth Avenue in Bay Ridge, Brooklyn effective in September.
-The route would be revised to run via Steuben Street, Narrows Road North, and the Verrazzano-Narrows Bridge.
+The route would be revised to run via Steuben Street, Narrows Road North, and the Verrazzano–Narrows Bridge.
 Simultaneously, the B8 would be extended to 92nd Street to allow S79 riders to get to the Brooklyn Veterans Administration Hospital with a transfer.
 The proposed change was opposed by some store owners in Brooklyn and Brooklyn Borough President Howard Golden, who believed the route would lead Brooklyn shoppers to shop at the Staten Island Mall instead of at Bay Ridge stores.
 The change took effect on September 13, 1992 as part of the New York City Transit Authority's Fare Deal improvements program.